Norm's Home Page

 |REF16 Previous Articles of note|

-Note: This, my home page, is designed as a shortcut to the most frequently used information (weather, traffic, libraries, the site) faster than finding a bookmark .
-The Links Outline organizes my pages of >4000 links I have found useful, with (when time available) important news that is ignored by most in REF15, mostly STEM items.
-My personal Hyde Park corner for editorial pages and MacColin Household pages are also here.
-Please see the Intro page for site information.
-Mouse over my picture changes background.
+Note: This, my home page, is designed as a shortcut to frequently used information (weather, traffic, libraries, etc).
+The Links Outline organizes pages of useful links (>4000), with important ignored STEM news in REF15, significant political news, and my personal Hyde Park page.
+Mouse over my picture to change backgrounds.
 Notes, remarks, errors, Email

 |"If you tell a lie big enough and keep repeating it, people will eventually come to believe it.
 The lie can be maintained only for such time as the State can shield the people from the political, economic and/or military consequences of the lie.
 It thus becomes vitally important for the State to use all of its powers to repress dissent, for the truth is the mortal enemy of the lie, and thus by extension, the truth is the greatest enemy of the State." -Joseph Goebbels, Hitler's propaganda chief.|